PrinceE4R/All-Page-Gen3.5/README.md

 ### Key Features:

-- ⇱⇲ **Cross-Platform Optimization:** Seamless integration with mobile ecosystems (βeta version)
+- ⇱⇲ **Cross-Platform Optimization**: Seamless integration with mobile ecosystems (βeta version)
   - Adaptive layout for varied device form factors

-- ↻ **Dynamic App Management:** Apps were rearranged and new apps were added
-  - Intelligent organization and integration of new functionalities
+---

+## Generation Ⅳ : $Neotrona$

+### Key Features:

+- ⇱⇲ **Cross-Platform Optimization**: Seamless integration with mobile ecosystems (stable version)
+- ⟳ **Recreation of Dynamic Theming**: Older theme selector is replaced by new circular menu with images and themes are reloaded with new simple and custom themes
+- ᔦ **Quard Colour System**: Light and Dark modes now use different colours instead of swapping
+- ⟎ **Wallpaper Toggler**: A wallpaper on/off button is added for better visuals

 ---